 Adaptive skills — what are they?

-When considering just how important is it to be adaptable and develop adaptive skills, and what those skills are, it’s worth reminding ourselves of what adaptability really means:
+When considering just how important is it to be adaptable and develop adaptive skills, and what those skills are, it’s worth reminding ourselves of what adaptability means:

 Adaptability is defined as the ability and/or willingness to change to suit or adjust to varying conditions.

-With this in mind, adaptive skills are the skills which allow us to adapt and handle changes in a positive way.
+With this in mind, adaptive skills are the skills that allow us to adapt and handle changes in a positive way.
 In the past, these skills were sometimes known as soft skills or interpersonal skills.
 They are core skills for any workplace and play a key role in life outside of work too.

 Learning valuable adaptive skills for early childhood

 The CHC30121 Certificate III in Early Childhood Education and Care and the CHC50121 Diploma of Early Childhood Education and Care have recently been updated.
 In the updates, we have strengthened our focus on these adaptive skills for educators.
-Developed in consultation with the sector and subject matter experts, learners are guided through applying adaptive skills in their role as educator with care and compassion.
+Developed in consultation with the sector and subject matter experts, learners are guided through applying adaptive skills in their role as educators with care and compassion.

-Some of the most important adaptive skills to focus on developing — especially when exploring a career early childhood education — include:
+Some of the most important adaptive skills to focus on developing — especially when exploring a career in early childhood education — include:

 Teamwork